stone-foundation/stone-js-node-cli-adapter/docs/command/CommandInput/classes/CommandInput.md

 `string`

-The message to display.
+The message to display to the user.

 ##### choices

-`string`[]
+`Choice`[]

-The array of choices to present.
+A list of string options to choose from.

 ##### fallbackIndex

 `number`[] = `...`

-The default selected index if no response is provided.
+An array of fallback selected indices (default is first).

 ##### multiple

 `boolean` = `false`

-Whether to allow multiple selections.
+Whether to allow multiple selections (checkbox style).

 #### Returns

 `Promise`\<`string` \| `string`[]\>

-The user's response.
+The user's selection(s) as a string or array of strings.

 ***